 While the theming is incredible, most of this can be appreciated from the paths and lookouts surrounding the ride.
 There is no need to spend 60-90mins in a queue just for that.
 However, the ride itself is a seriously fun, thrilling, and generally excellent ride.

 The individual cars are 2 rows of three seats with standard 3 point seatbelts and a windshield, there is no steering wheel, however.
-The cars leave the station and start out with a nice scenic drive up the valley complete with tunnels bridges and a beautiful waterfall, it is very pleasant.
-You then enter a tunnel and the Dark Ride segment begins.
+The cars leave the station and start out with a nice scenic drive up the valley complete with tunnels, bridges, and a beautiful waterfall, it is very pleasant.
+You then enter a tunnel, and into an indoor area. and the Dark Ride segment begins.

 As you Reach Radiator Springs the track splits and you go one of two random ways.
 Either left to Luigi’s for new tires or right to Ramones for a new paint job!
 Either way after a short cut-scene you line up alongside your rival ready for the BIG race!
 Remember the ride is a lot more fun if you indulge in a little friendly banter with your new adversaries!

 The Outdoor section is where things really heat up and the ride takes on a whole new persona.
 The cars are launched off the grid and into the first hairpin where the ride builds speed, then you fly down the main straight which is seriously bumpy, and get plenty of air time.
 Another tight bend and you fly under the tunnel that seems to narrowly avoid removing your head!

 The Winner or loser is decided randomly and there is no obvious way of knowing or affecting the result, but don’t let that stop you from celebrating your victory!
 The final section is a gem-encrusted cave where McQueen and co congratulate both teams on a great race.